moscovium-mc/glassdoor-xray/README.md

 ### Script not working

 - Verify your userscript manager is enabled
-- Check that Glassdoor X-Ray shows as "enabled" in Tampermonkey
+- Check that Glassdoor Xray shows as "enabled" in Tampermonkey
 - Refresh the page (Ctrl+F5 or Cmd+Shift+R)
 - Clear browser cache if issues persist